iekanat/DistributedSystemsExercises/Wireshark/wireshark.md

 ![During Capture](figures/captured.png)

 There is a lot that can go differently and your results may be different.
 I am attaching the results of my capture here.
 You can use my results to more easily follow along.
+Click the link below to download the pcapng file.

 [ping capture](pingCapture.pcapng)